 Looking for a root canal treatment specialist in Addis Ababa ?
 We can help.
-Call Addis Ababa Dental Clinic to schedule an appointment and get treated by our certified endodontists.
+Call our dental clinic in Addis Ababa to schedule an appointment and get treated by our certified endodontists.

 What is endodontics?

 Frequently performed by your dentist, endodontic treatment (also called root canal treatment or root canalization) consists of treating the internal part of the tooth, the pulp, when it is affected (decay, fracture, necrosis…).